akka/akka/akka-docs/src/main/paradox/cluster-sharding.md

 The performance cost of `rememberEntities` is rather high when starting/stopping entities and when shards are rebalanced.
-This cost increases with number of entities per shard and we currently don't recommend using it with more than 10000 entities per shard.
+This cost increases with number of entities per shard and we currently don't recommend using it with more than 10000 active (non passivated) entities per shard.

 ## Supervision